vedprakash-m/carpool/infra/README.md

 # Infrastructure Templates

-This directory contains the Azure Bicep templates for VCarpool infrastructure deployment.
+This directory contains the Azure Bicep templates for Carpool infrastructure deployment.

 ## 📁 Template Files